csknk/bash-notes/templates.md

 # Templates
-Assuming a template file `template.txt` exists in the current directory, where the strings `id` and `NAME` should be substituted.
+Assuming a template file `template.txt` exists in the current directory, where the strings `ID` and `NAME` should be substituted.

 m4 Solution
 -----------